-- Evaluating the reasonableness of inputs used in the valuation including management's forecast of amount and timing of future cash flows, including challenging assumptions such as the probability of achieving forecasted cash flows and examining third-party market sources and contradictory evidence from retrospective reviews of prior period forecasts. - Utilizing professionals with specialized skills and knowledge in valuation to: (i) test the appropriateness of the valuation model utilized by management to estimate the fair value of the contingent consideration;
+- Evaluating the reasonableness of management's probability-weighted revenue forecast by examining expected customer demand, historical sales activity, external market data and contradictory evidence from retrospective reviews of prior period forecasts including the probability of achievement of the forecast in future periods. - Utilizing professionals with specialized skills and knowledge in valuation to: (i) evaluate the appropriateness of the valuation model utilized by management to estimate the fair value of the contingent consideration; (ii) assess the reasonableness of the revenue volatility and risk-adjusted discount rate by developing independent estimates using external market data.